Recreating the transport of yesteryear...

 We have got a few surprises up our sleeve too, so we hope you will join us for this farewell event.

-The Lancastrian Transport Trust (LTT) is the guardian of a unique collection of buses and trams spanning over 80 years of public transport history.
+The Lancastrian Transport Trust (LTT) is the guardian of a unique collection of buses spanning over 80 years of public transport history.